BIGslu/workshops/2023.02.07_scRNAseq.viz.workshop/README.md

 ### Description

 This workshop introduces popular data visualization methods for single cell RNA-seq data.
-Specifically, we will cover the Seurat data format, UMAP/tSNE, and heatmaps.
+Specifically, we will cover UMAP/tSNE and heatmaps.

 ### Pre-requisites